 Prizes

-The Central European History Society sponsors a book and article prize to recognize outstanding work in Central European history published by North American scholars.
+The Central European History Society sponsors a book and article prize to recognize outstanding research in Central European history published by North American scholars.
 The book prize, awarded each year, is named in honor of the pioneering social historian Hans Rosenberg.
 The article prize, awarded every other year, is named in honor of the historian and first female president of CEHS, Annelise Thimme.
 For the article prize, essays published in the previous two years are eligible.

 Calls for nominations